fekhoo/Newznab-Docker/README.md

 # Newznab+ Docker

 newznab is a usenet indexing application, that makes building a usenet community easy. http://www.newznab.com/ This is a ubuntu docker image with newznab Plus intended for use on unraid server.
-This is still a work in progress, but it works fine!
+This is still a work in progress, but it works fine so far!
+I  am a car salesman, not a programer and I am not conected with newznab by any means.
+I did this by reading and studing a lot of docker images right here.
+If you see something that is wrong or if there is a better way to do something please share it with me I would like to learn the right way of doing things.

 ## Requirements
 - You need a seperate MySQL server.